Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Rimfakse left Blyth on Apr.
-20-1941 with a cargo of 1900 tons coal for Patricksfjord, Iceland, sailing in convoy to Loch Ewe, then departed alone on Apr.
-25-1941.
-At 01:50 on the 27th she was struck in the after part of No. 2 hatch, port side, by a torpedo from U-147 (Eberhard Wetjen had just taken over the command that month, previously commanded by Reinhard Hardegen), position 60 10N 08 54W (about 130 n. miles northwest of Scotland).
-2nd mate Rolseth, who was on watch at the time saw that No. 2 hatch had burst open, and pieces of hatches flying around.
+At 01:50 on the 27th she was struck in the after part of No. 2 hatch, port side, by a torpedo from U-147 (Eberhard Wetjen had just taken over the command earlier that month, previously commanded by Reinhard Hardegen), position 60 10N 08 54W (about 130 n. miles northwest of Scotland - A visitor to my site has told me that "Shipwreck Index of the British Isles" gives the position as east of the Shetlands, 60 10N 00 54W).
+2nd Mate Rolseth, who was on watch at the time saw that No. 2 hatch had burst open and pieces of hatches were flying around.
 The ship immediately started to sink by the bow, listing heavily to port, and was gone within 2 minutes, leaving no time to launch lifeboats.
 The 2nd mate was thrown overboard after having cut the lashings and attempting to lower the port boat together with Able Seaman Kiika, who had been at the wheel when the torpedo struck.
-The latter then jumped onto the port raft while it was still on board, and after it had floated free he assisted the 2nd mate in getting onto it.
+The latter then climbed onto the port raft while it was still on board, and after it had floated free he assisted the 2nd mate in getting onto it.

 An inquiry was held in London on May 3-1941 with the 2nd mate appearing.
 Statements from the radio operator, the 1st engineer, and Able Seaman Kiika were taken on May 6.
 (Captain Lønne was still in hospital at that time).